PANS and PANDAS: Frequently Asked Questions

 Is there a biomarker for PANS/PANDAS?

-Is there a cure?
+Is there a cure for PANS or PANDAS?

 Not yet.
 Early detection, treatment and ongoing management is the key to help affected children manage their condition to live healthy, productive and nearly-symptom free lives.